 The licensor will:

-A licensor may also interview staff, parents, and the person who called in the complaint.
+A licensor may also interview staff, parents, and the person who made the complaint.
 The complaint is usually inspected and resolved within 45 days.

 Complaints that are found to be valid are posted on Child Care Check.